BORROWED LIGHT

 Prof. Dr. Wayan Kun Adnyana: Rector of ISI Bali.

 The re-titling to Twee Bataafse Vrouwen (Two Batavian Women) was the culmination of this vigil.
-It was a ritual of naming—returning a specific spatial and cultural truth to a history that had been blurred by convenience.
-In collaboration and with the profound support of Agung Rai and ISI Bali, we ensured that these women were no longer silent participants in a colonial narrative.
+It was a ritual of naming—returning a specific spatial and cultural truth to a history gaps by convenience.
+In collaboration with the profound support of Agung Rai Museum of Art (ARMA) and the Indonesian Art Institute (ISI) Bali, we ensured that the returned name was completed in respect of the artist.

 Previous